crosstyan/stupid/README.md

 Once upon a time, these meant something like "the machine's natural *word* size".

+> [!NOTE]
-By "word", it has a vaguely similar flavour to the *Western-centric* idea of a "word": imagine a single letter is a bit, and a word is a meaningful unit made from multiple letters (bits).
-It's not a correct analogy (you'd need information theory to really do it justice), but that’s roughly how I imagine the term "word" stuck.
+> By "word", it has a vaguely similar flavour to the *Western-centric* idea of a "word":
+> imagine a single letter is a bit, and a word is a meaningful unit made from multiple
+> letters (bits).
+It's not a correct analogy (you'd need information theory to really
+> do it justice), but that’s roughly how I imagine the term "word" stuck.

 That made sense when machines were small and weird.
 Today we have `<cstdint>` because nobody wants to play "guess the number of bits" anymore.
 We summon